STOCK TITAN

 PG&E Us (PCG) had a debt-to-equity ratio of 1.76 as of fiscal year 2025, measuring the company's financial leverage by comparing total debt to shareholder equity.

-PG&E Us (PCG) has a Piotroski F-Score of 4 out of 9, indicating neutral financial health.
+PG&E Us (PCG) has a Piotroski F-Score of 3 out of 8 computable signals; 1 of the nine could not be computed from available data, so the full-scale strength rating is not shown.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
-Scores of 7–9 indicate strong and improving fundamentals.
+Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

-PG&E Us (PCG) has an earnings quality ratio of 3.22x, considered cash-backed (high quality).
+PG&E Us (PCG) reported $3K of net income while generating $8.7B in operating cash flow.
+The ratio between the two is outside the range this page publishes as a per-dollar figure, so both figures are given instead.
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.

 Back to top